-Governance Groups (where relevant) - Self-Assessment Objectives The role of the Corporate Partnership Forum is: To provide a method for consultation to take place at a corporate level between the Council and its employees.
+Governance Groups (where relevant) - Self-Assessment The role of the Corporate Partnership Forum is: To provide a method for consultation to take place at a corporate level between the Council and its employees.
 To provide a mechanism for Council wide staffing issues and concerns to be raised and discussed; difficulties explored and resolved and for shared routes forward to be agreed.
-To ensure proposals focus on the Council's vision of being an innovative, responsive, trusted and ambitious organisation.
-Further details are provided within the Partnership Agreement, approved by Council in June 2018.
-Self-Assessment / Actions a) how well the Group monitor all aspects of the strategy / policy(s) Assurance Level: Substantial Status / Progress: Counterly meetings in place.
+Objectives To ensure proposals focus on the Council's vision of being an innovative, responsive, trusted and ambitious organisation.
+Further details are provided within the Partnership Agreement, approved by Council in June 2018. a) how well the Group monitor all aspects of the strategy / policy(s) Assurance Level: Substantial Status / Progress: Quarterly meetings in place.
 All workforce and health & safety policies which are submitted to the Executive, are considered by this group prior to submission.
 Group also has the ability to raise issues at the meetings, to ensure any risks are addressed.
 Minutes of the groups are kept and actions flowing from the meetings are followed up at the following meeting to ensure they are complete.
-Where it is considered appropriate, Trade Unions can escalate matters to the Triparitie, which meets quarterly.
+Where it is considered appropriate, Trade Unions can escalate matters to the Tripartite, which meets quarterly.
 Additional Actions: None at this stage. b) how well the strategy / policy(s) is embedded at a Corporate level?
 Assurance Level: Substantial Status / Progress: This group is led corporately, and actions which flow from this are submitted to the Executive and/or taken back to Directors/other appropriate officers to ensure issues and risks are addressed.
 Additional Actions: None at this stage. c) how well the strategy / policy(s) is embedded at a Service level?
-Assurance Level: Limited Status / Progress: Services do implement corporate policies and agreements.
-They also respond constructively to issues and risks raised by the CPF.
-Additional Actions: There is a requirement for Services to further engage with members of the CPF at a service based level, to ensure fisk/issues are identified locally and addressed without the need for them to be raised through the CPF. d) how well the strategy / policy(s) is embedded at a Project / Partnership / Supplier level?
-Assurance Level: Limited Status / Progress: There is and engagement with members of the CPF through COTF projects.
+Assurance Level: Limited Self-Assessment / Status / Progress: Services do implement corporate policies and agreements.
+They also respond constructively to issues Actions and risks raised by the CPF.
+Additional Actions: There is a requirement for Services to further engage with members of the CPF at a service based level, to ensure risk/issues are identified locally and addressed without the need for them to be raised through the CPF. d) how well the strategy / policy(s) is embedded at a Project / Partnership / Supplier level?
+Assurance Level: Limited Status / Progress: There is some engagement with members of the CPF through COTF projects.
 There is also involvement of members of the CPF in COTF engagement activities.
 In moving to the partnership approach, work is being done to ensure more local engagement and facilitate more informal resolution at an early stage.
-Additional Actions: Work is being done to ensure members of the CPF are involved in wo Assurance Level / Date Substantial Assurance 01-May-2019
+Additional Actions: Work is being done to ensure members of the CPF are involved in workforce related COTF projects either as a result of being a member of the project group, or through a linked Change Group.
+Once this is embedded, further consideration will be given to how this can be progressed. e) How well does the Corporate support function(s) help to embed and monitor the strategy / policy(s) Assurance Level: Substantial Status / Progress: Corporate support function (HR) leads to CPF.
+Input from other support functions is provided as and Additional Actions: None at this stage.
+Assurance Level / Date Substantial Assurance 01-May-2019